hemantasapkota/insta/README.md

 ```

 The script queries for the tag *coffee*, loops through the result 5 times, filters the image url from the result and downloads it.
+See the examples folder for more sample scripts.

 # Roadmap